Member Organizations

 Quality Assurance

-The Law on Regulation and Public Oversight of Accounting and Auditing of 2019 that became effective on January 1, 2020, introduced mandatory quality assurance (QA) reviews of all statutory audits.
-Accredited public organizations (APOs) are now responsible for establishing and implementing a QA review system for their members under the oversight of the Public Oversight Board (POB).
-The POB approves the annual review plan and has the right to conduct QA reviews.
-To date, the new laws are in the process of being implemented and the new regulatory framework is being established.
+The Law on Regulation and Public Oversight of Accounting and Audit Activity of 2019, effective January 1, 2020, introduced mandatory quality assurance reviews for all statutory audits in the Republic of Armenia.
+Accredited public organizations are responsible for establishing and implementing a quality assurance review system for their members under the oversight of the Public Oversight Board.
+The Public Oversight Board approves annual inspection plans and has the authority to conduct and oversee quality assurance reviews.

 -